MrCryptographic/firefox-lm-studio-sidebar/README.md

 ## Installation

-#### Option 1: From the Firefox Add-on Store (Recommended, but the extension isn't reviewed yet.)
+#### Option 1: From the Firefox Add-on Store (Recommended)

-The easiest way to install is directly from the official Mozilla Add-ons website.
+The easiest way to install is directly from the official Mozilla Add-ons website. ***Keep in note the updates go into this repository first.***

 > **[Install LM Studio Sidebar from Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/lm-studio-sidebar/)** <!-- TODO: Replace with your actual add-on link -->